The Rogue Rotor Blade

 If Da x Wa > Db x Wb by a significant amount (eg one blade has had repairs done, several coats of paint, trapped water etc), the Lateral vibration will be so great that there will be insufficient DYNAMIC weight adjustment to correct for this STATIC imbalance condition.
 The RTB equipment will typically adjust using Lateral weight corrections until the IPS level passes through a tangential position and out the other side.

 By measuring and referencing each individual blade to the mast, corrections to the tip weights can easily be calculated to ensure Da x Wa = Db x Wb.
-This is where STATIC balance adjustments SHOULD be corrected – NOT the Dynamic adjustment tations.
+This is where STATIC balance adjustments SHOULD and MUST be corrected – NOT the Dynamic adjustment stations.

 If SPAN Moment Arms are therefore maintained within tight tolerance, all blades will once again become interchangeable and full adjustment authority of the Dynamic Adjustment station made available for any DYNAMIC problem.